 I value relationships in every aspect of life and business.
 Focusing on and devoting time to other people is the key to success.

 Mark Gamis is a leader in the firm’s Finance, Energy, and Economic Development business.
-He directs teams supporting enterprise program operations and strategic initiatives.
+He leads a team of more than 825 consulting professionals supporting enterprise program operations and strategic initiatives.
 Mark is an expert in enterprise transformation, concept of operations (CONOPS) and operating model development, governance, business process re-engineering, organizational change and performance management, and program and project management.

-His clients include the Department of Treasury, the Internal Revenue Service, the Securities and Exchange Commission, the Federal Deposit Insurance Corporation, the Centers for Disease Control and Prevention, and more.
+His clients include the Department of the Treasury and related bureaus, the Internal Revenue Service, the Securities and Exchange Commission, the Federal Deposit Insurance Corporation, FINRA, Consumer Financial Protection Bureau, National Science Foundation, General Services Administration, Federal Housing Finance Administration, and more.

 Mark has more than 23 years of experience supporting commercial and public sector clients driving mission and business modernization strategies while ensuring sound program, financial, risk, quality, and schedule management.
-Mark also leads innovation into the client space in the areas of analytics, digital, human capital and leadership development, innovation, and cyber.
+Mark also drives innovation into the client space in the areas of analytics, digital service channels, systems development, and cyber.